Tang-Moyan/G20_SciCite/README.md

 CLARA in the current state uses AllenNLP's prediction model.
 Thus, the setup requires Python 3.6 and allennlp v0.8.
 Refer to [Part 2 (Set Up Tutorial)](#setup-tutorial) to set up AllenNLP in its own state.

-It is important to notes the module versions that must be installed to prevent stray errors, as this allennlp is very old and several of its dependencies rely on much older modules.
+It is important to notes the module versions that must be installed to prevent stray errors.
+This version of allennlp is very outdated and several of its dependencies rely on much older modules.

 You must download the [SciCite pretrained model](https://s3-us-west-2.amazonaws.com/ai2-s2-research/scicite/models/scicite.tar.gz), as CLARA requires the model to perform reranking after classification.